You are currently viewing Substitute for balsamic vinegar

 2. Balsamic vinaigrette

-This is one of the easiest substitutes to make, which is quite similar to the balsamic vinegar; the only difference is that it contains a ratio of 3 parts oil to just 1 part of vinegar.
+This is one of the easiest substitutes to make, similar to balsamic vinegar; the only difference is that it contains a ratio of 3 parts oil to just 1 part of vinegar.
 So the olive oil makes all the difference, and for that, it is mostly used for salads because it adds some sweetness.
-To make this substitute, however, one requires salt, freshly ground pepper, ¼ cup of balsamic vinegar, and ¾ cup of olive oil.
+However, one requires salt, freshly ground pepper, ¼ cup of balsamic vinegar, and ¾ cup of olive oil to make this substitute.
 Its health benefits are similar to the other balsamic vinegar substitutes, and just to mention, they include reduction of blood sugar, reducing cholesterol, losing weight, reducing congestion, and helping in healthy digestion.

 Summary